 In 2020, some changes were made to the monitoring and sampling program.
 This is because a new liner was installed in the Evaporation Pond in 2018, and OOSI considers evaporation as the preferred method of treatment for the retort water for the long-term.
-Monitoring at the mine in the last several years has included sites: LW-001 (mine water), LW-Retort (retort water), Big Seep (background seep above the mine), well LWCW-1A (point of compliance well), well LW-22

-(downgradient alluvial well), and Lower Manhole (retort water just upstream of the Settling Pond).
+Monitoring at the mine in the past years has included sites: LW-001 (mine water), LW-Retort (retort water), Big Seep (background seep above the mine), well LWCW-1A (point of compliance well), well LW-22 (downgradient alluvial well), and Lower Manhole (retort water just upstream of the Settling Pond).
 Beginning in 2018, biannual sampling of the Evaporation Pond was added to the monitoring program to comply with the BLM's renewed right-of-way of the Pond.
 Beginning in 2020, monitoring locations Big Seep and well LW-22 were dropped from the sampling program.
 These sites have provided adequate baseline data and are not critically needed at this time.

-In 2020, sampling was conducted of the mine discharge waters (mine water and retort water), and groundwater at one monitoring well location, in May and October 2020.
+In 2021, water quality sampling was conducted of the mine discharge waters (mine water [LW-001] and retort water [LW-Retort and LW-LM]), groundwater at monitoring well LWCA-1A and the Evaporation Pond (LW-Pond), in May and October 2021.
 The mine water discharge samples were collected from the retort water and mine water drainage pipelines inside the Lower Bench Vault.

-Historical and 2020 analytical results for mine water (LW-001), and retort water (LW-Retort, LW-LM, and Evaporation Pond), are shown in Tables 9 and 10, respectively.
+Historical and 2021 analytical results for mine water (LW-001), and retort water (LW-Retort, LW-LM, and Evaporation Pond), are shown in Tables 9 and 10, respectively.
 LW-Retort represents samples collected at the Lower Bench Vault.
 The LW-LM site represents samples of the retort water at the Lower Manhole.
-The analytical results for samples collected during the reporting period do not indicate an improvement of retort water quality compared to past sampling events.
+The analytical results for samples collected during the reporting period indicate that retort water quality is comparable to past sampling events.

 Well LWCW-1A is the point of compliance location and is located in Dry Gulch near the toe of the Lower Bench Mine Dump.
 The well is completed primarily in alluvium and colluvium, with a small interval in bedrock.
-Groundwater at well LWCW-1A was sampled in May and October in 2020.
+Groundwater at well LWCW-1A was sampled in May and October in 2021.

 Under stipulations for the Evaporation Pond BLM right-of-way, water quality sampling of the Evaporation Pond was added to the semi-annual sampling schedule in 2019.
-The Evaporation Pond (LW-Pond) was sampled in May and October of 2020.
-Water quality field parameters are measured at the Evaporation Pond during most Pond monitoring visits.
-The Logan Wash Mine Evaporation Pond - 2020 Water Quality Results report was submitted to BLM and DRMS in March 2021.
+The Evaporation Pond (LW-Pond) was sampled in May and October of 2021.
+Water quality field parameters are measured at the Evaporation Pond during most Pond monitoring visits (usually monthly).
+OOSI will prepare and submit a separate Logan Wash Mine Evaporation Pond - 2021 Water Quality Results Report to the BLM and DRMS in early 2022.

-Locations sampled during the 2020 semi-annual sampling events are shown in Figure 6.
-Analytical data for these samples are shown in Table 11.
+Locations sampled during the 2021 semi-annual sampling events are shown in Figure 6.
+Analytical data for these samples are shown in Tables 9 through 11.